This table defines terms used in this Chapter.

 A member is posted to Singleton.
 They are given permission to live in Newcastle.
 Their posting location extends to Newcastle.
 They are still only eligible for the rent ceiling for Singleton, as it has the lower rent ceiling.

-The member is in the Navy.
+The member is posted to the Puckapunyal Military Area.

 Suitable accommodation must meet all of these conditions.